Planning change to protect live music venues

-Housing developers building new homes near established music venues will be responsible for ensuring residents are not disturbed by noise, under new planning guidance.
+DEVELOPERS building housing near music venues will be responsible for ensuring they are soundproofed under new rules aimed at protecting the live gig circuit.

-Scottish Housing Minister Kevin Stewart said venues “should not have to make high cost changes or deal with expensive disputes” due to complaints from new housing developments.

-A letter is being sent to all planning authorities asking them to ensure decisions reflect the principle from now on and it will be formally included in a new version of the national planning framework which is expected to be adopted in 2020.
+Councils across Scotland will be asked to implement the changes immediately in a bid to shield established venues from noise complaints.

+It comes after a number of venues – such as Studio 24 in Edinburgh – have been forced to close on the back of complaints from new properties built nearby.

 Loading article content

+Announcing it was shutting last year, Edinburgh's Studio 24 released a statement blaming "years of investing thousands upon thousands in soundproofing and legal fees in order to stay open, alongside complaining neighbours and harsh council-enforced sound restrictions".

+READ MORE: Fears over long-term future over Scotland's legendary small music venues

-Mr Stewart said: “The Scottish Government recognises the significant cultural and economic contribution of our music industry.
+Housing minister Kevin Stewart said the Scottish Government “recognises the significant cultural and economic contribution of our music industry”.

 “Music venues should not have to make high cost changes or deal with expensive disputes because of new developments.